-Actions Planned Timescale/ Person Responsible Progress/Comments Monitor Financial Impact of COVID-19 Head of Finance Implement Interim Financial strategy Head of Finance Update Financial Plan in relation to the deferment of 75% Business Rates Retention and Fair Funding by a year Head of Finance Refresh Medium Term Financial Plan based upon alternative scenarios of short /medium and long term impact of in relation to external funding sources Head of Finance Lobby MHCLG via MP/DCN and LGA re financial impact of COVID 19 on SBC Managing Director/ Head of Finance Ongoing contact with M.P.s, DCN, West Midland Chief Executives, LGA and directly with ministers.
-Determine feasibility of extending Business Rates Pool into 2021/22 Head of Finance Monitor impact of COVID-2019 on pool by authority on a month by month basis Liaise with S& SoT Business Rate Pool Members re options to maintain viable pool for 2021/2022 Prepare options report to Leaders and Chief executives Determine impact of Government proposals for key funding regime changes for 2022/23 Head of Finance Programme of service reviews to be undertaken to ensure that resources are aligned to the Council's priorities and are operating as efficiently as they can be
+Actions Planned Timescale/ Person Responsible Progress/Comments Determine a Financial Recovery Strategy Establish Recovery work stream Agree Terms of Reference Determine work programme Managing Director /Head of Finance Terms of Reference and Work Programme Agreed Monitor Financial Impact of COVID-19 Head of Finance Monthly monitoring in place Implement Interim Financial strategy Head of Finance Interim Financial Strategy considered by Recovery Overview Board and Cabinet Update Financial Plan in relation to the deferment of 75% Business Rates Retention and Fair Funding by a year Head of Finance Scenarios developed reflecting potential treatment of growth and levy Refresh Medium Term Financial Plan based upon alternative scenarios of short /medium and long term impact of in relation to external funding sources Head of Finance Financial Plan approved by Cabinet 12 th November 2020 Lobby MHCLG via MP/DCN and LGA re financial impact of COVID 19 on SBC Managing Director/ Head of Finance Ongoing contact with MP's, DCN, West Midland Chief Executives, LGA and directly with ministers.
+Determine feasibility of extending Business Rates Pool into 2021/22 Monitor impact of COVID-2019 on pool by authority on a month by month basis Liaise with S& SoT Business Rate Pool Members re options to maintain viable pool for 2021/2022 Prepare options report to Leaders and Chief executives Head of Finance Application to Pool submitted to MHCLG on the 23 October 2020.
+Member authorities will make a formal decision on retention of the pool following determination of the Reset position as part of the Provisional Local Government Settlement announcement for 2021-22.
+Determine impact of Government proposals for key funding regime changes for 2022/23 Head of Finance Ongoing Programme of service reviews to be undertaken to ensure that resources are aligned to the Council's priorities and are operating as efficiently as they can be

-Impact of COVID-19 on CCDC for 2020-21 is estimated to be £2.7 million with Government support to date only amounting to £1.1 million.
+Impact of COVID-19 on CCDC for 2020-21 is estimated to be £2.9 million.
+Government support consists of un-ring fenced grant of £1.586 million and an income guarantee scheme of a potential £0.541 million.
+Including new burdens funding a deficit of £0.645 million is likely.